Women (Bukowski novel): Setting

 Los Angeles is the backdrop to the work for the majority, except when he travels to New York, Canada, or elsewhere to give readings of his material.
 He constantly derides his own poor, unsafe neighborhood, the large amount of prostitution available (even when he is a client of these services), and the fact that "all American women wear pants."
 Political commentary on these conditions, though powerful, would only amount to a few paragraphs or few pages of the work.

 Trivia

 In the book, Chinaski's nickname is Hank, which was one of Bukowski's nicknames.

 History

 Chinaski and Tanya had a weekend tryst.
-The real-life counterpart to this character wrote a self-published chapbook about the affair entitled "Blowing My Hero" under the pseudonym Amber O'Neil.
+The real-life counterpart to this character wrote a self-published chapbook about the affair titled "Blowing My Hero" under the pseudonym Amber O'Neil.
 The washed-up folksinger "Dinky Summers" is based on Bob Lind.

 Cover art

 Bukowski himself drew the picture of the woman on the cover of the book.
 During the work, he does mention traveling to Paris France to meet a woman and learn painting, which probably influenced this piece.